-The reverses grip floor press is a great exercise to target the upper chest.
-This exercise can be done an the bench with a dumbbell or by holding a barbell.
+The reverse grip floor press is a great exercise to target the upper chest.
+This exercise can be done on the bench with a dumbbell or by holding a barbell.

 However, it also activates a lot of triceps so you have to make sure that you have a proper mind and muscle connection when performing these exercises.
 So always concentrate on the upper chest during the movement.

 1. hold both the dumbbells and lay down on the floor.
 Keep your hands straight up at a reverse grip position.